Completion Time Minimization and Robust Power Control in Wireless Packet Networks: Conclusions

 \section{Conclusions}

-In this paper we consider minimizing a convex function of the completion times of user packets by optimally allocating transmission power in a wireless network.
+In this paper, we consider minimizing a convex function of the completion times of user packets by optimally allocating transmission power in a wireless network.
 We first focus on the scenario where the channel gains can be estimated accurately and are known by all users.
 We show that completion time minimization can be formulated as a convex optimization problem, and hence the corresponding optimal power allocation can be efficiently computed.
 The optimization formulation is valid for all ranges of SINR, which is especially pertinent for wireless sensor networks or delay-insensitive data applications where the users may transmit at moderate or low SINRs.
 Under fading channels with transmission power adaptation across fading states, an average power constraint can be incorporated into the optimization problem.
 We show that completion time minimization is a special case of rate utility maximization for which the optimization problem can be posed as convex.
 In particular, in a wireless network, although the feasible rate region is non-convex, the corresponding completion time region is shown to be convex.
-Finally, we consider robust power control under imperfect channel knowledge in fading channels.
+Furthermore, we consider robust power control under imperfect channel knowledge in fading channels.
 Completion times are minimized subject to outage probability constraints over the fading distribution, and we show that for a wide class of commonly used fading distributions, e.g., Rayleigh, Nakagami, and log-normal, robust power control can be posed as a convex optimization problem.
+Finally, we apply the completion time minimization and robust power control frameworks in the setting of a wireless cellular network, and show that optimizing the transmission power can significantly reduce the average completion time as compared to full power transmission.